Introduction

 It’s False when dynamically linked to zstd library that compiled without multi-threaded support.
 Ordinary users will not meet this situation.

-New in version 0.15.1.
+Added in version 0.15.1.

 >>> pyzstd.zstd_support_multithread